 - Department of Chemistry and Geosciences

-Get the “G.I.S.T.” on the growing field of Geospatial Information Systems Technology.
+Get the “G.I.S.T.” on the growing field of Geospatial Information Science and Technology.

 Build the knowledge employers are looking for now.

 Through classroom and computer lab experiences, you’ll learn to use specialized program software to collect, convert, and integrate geographical data into digital form.
 You’ll become proficient at using geospatial data to produce data layers, maps, tables and reports.
 Upon completion you can apply for entry-level positions such as:

 - Remote Sensing Scientist and Technologist

 A certificate in Geospatial Information Science and Technology complements a wide range of academic and career paths, including:

 - Urban Studies

 Get in touch with Monroe Community College’s admissions office to learn more about the opportunities you can create with a certificate in Geospatial Information Science and Technology.
 Contact us at (585) 292-2200 or firstname.lastname@example.org.

 *Geospatial Information Science and Technology is also offered as one of four concentration choices in the Geography A.S. program.